madpsy/xpa125b_controller/README.md

 + SparkSDR
 + Rigctld (any Hamlib compatible rig)

-Rigctld support is the major feature which allows this to work with almost any radio, including SDRs.
+Rigctld support is the major feature which allows this to work with almost any radio, including SDRs such as the Flex 1500/3000, Hermes-Lite and ANAN based radios.

 Supported Amplifiers: